raj143225/zend_framework/README.md

 * Create a directory "account" inside resource and grant proper permission.

-##Server Setting
+##Server Setting:

 *Need to remove rewrite rule from virtualhost setup file (/etc/apache2/sites-enabled/...) and put it in .htaccess file with   proper entries.
 *Note that .htaccess is already added in the server.